 When you’re ready to enjoy these yummy raspberry lemon cheesecake bars, lift them out of the pan using the parchment paper.
 You may need to run a knife down the edges of the pan to loosen them before lifting them out.

 Next, run a large, sharp knife under hot water and wipe it dry.
 Slice the bars into the sizes you want and make sure to wipe the knife clean in between slices.
 To make sure the bars are cleanly cut, I like to dip my knife in hot water and wipe it clean in between each cut.
-It adds a little time, but ensures nicely cut bars!

 These creamy raspberry lemon cheesecake bars are perfectly tart and sweet!
 Filled with fresh lemon and tangy cream cheese on top of an easy, crumbly graham cracker crust, these bars have with homemade raspberry sauce swirled into each bite!
 They make the most beautiful, delicious dessert for spring and summer!